I'm a member

 In general, candidates for bridge-to-transplant implantable ventricular assist devices (VADs) are those who are considered appropriate heart transplant candidates but who are unlikely to survive the waiting period until a human heart donor is available.
 Some studies have included the following hemodynamic selection criteria: either a left atrial pressure of 20 mm Hg or a cardiac index of <2.0 L/min/m while receiving maximal medical support.
 Patients with VADs are classified by the United Network for Organ Sharing (UNOS) as Status I, that is, persons who are most ill and are considered the highest priority for transplant.

 The median duration for time on the device is between 20 and 120 days.

-In addition, individuals must have sufficient space in the thorax and/or abdominal cavity for the device.
-In the case of the CardioWest™ temporary Total Artificial Heart, this excludes individuals with body surface areas less than 1.7 m² or who have a distance between the sternum and 10th anterior rib of less than 10 cm as measured by CT [computed tomography] scan.
+In addition, patients must have sufficient space in the thorax and/or abdominal cavity for the device.
+In the case of the CardioWest™ Temporary Total Artificial Heart, this excludes patients with body surface areas less than 1.7 m² or who have a distance between the sternum and 10th anterior rib of less than 10 cm, as measured by CT [computed tomography] scan.